 Trees that put on an annual display of flowers are a great way to have a nice splash of color in your garden without having to worry too much about maintenance, and upkeep.
 Trees outlast all the other garden plants you can think of, and become the living pillars in your garden.
-So, as shade providing structures which also flower at the same time; these are the ideal trees you want to plant in your garden.
+So, as shade providing structures which also flower at the same time, trees with beautiful blooms are the ideal trees you want to plant in your garden.
 Many of the flowering trees remain in flower for several weeks at a time, and they can set the tone, or help create the atmosphere for your garden.

 A few criteria to look out for in a tree are:

 - Maintains foliage late into the year

 - Adaptable to different soil types and climate

 Some trees are classified as tall shrubs, but these shrub-trees can be ideal for planting anywhere, and thrive easily in a tangle or in a planned group.
 The advantage of small trees that never attain large size is that their blooms are more conspicuous and readily observed.

 Crab apple trees are highly suited for the purpose of providing a brilliant bouquet for weeks in spring.
 Crab apples refer to most of the wild and hardy apple species’; with their small colorful fruit and flowers, they make excellent decoration for the garden.
 A hardy species is the Bechtel’s Crab (Malus ioensis).
 A beautiful crab apple would be the Japanese Crab, with beautiful white blossoms.

 Dogwoods (Cornaceae) have beautiful pink or white blossoms and in autumn, they produce striking reddish or colored berries.
 Dogwoods grow rapidly, and they are able to bloom when they are just around 6 feet in height.